Characters: The Mortal Instruments

 Tropes associated with Aline:

-- But Not Too Foreign: Is half Japanese/half Caucasian.
+- But Not Too Foreign: Is half Chinese/half Caucasian.

 - Foil: To Isabelle; she's conservative and shy where Isabelle is outspoken and outgoing.